JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/The_Prodigal_Son.md

 ---
-title: The Prodigal Son
+title: "The Prodigal Son"
 description:
 published: true
 date: 2021-11-28T14:02:03.086Z
-tags: Jesus, Jesus teachings, religion
+tags: Jesus, Jesus teachings, religion, Innerface International, article
 editor: markdown
 dateCreated: 2021-11-28T14:02:03.086Z
 ---

-Author: **Ann Bendall, Qld.**
+<p class="v-card v-sheet theme--light grey lighten-3 px-2">© 1994 Ann Bendall<br>© 1994 The Brotherhood of Man Library</p>

 One of Jesus' favourite stories was the “Prodigal Son”.
 It certainly was a happy-ever-after ending for the dad.
 He had both of his sons back with him on the farm.
 However, from the sons' point of view I suspect there was going to be trouble!